 These socks are a hand-linked seamless toe closure to keep the feet feeling nice and comfy and without blisters.
 Best of all its is plush cushioning under the sole for added comfort without being bulky.

 These socks fit great, thanks to its elastane that is throughout the sock that provides more structure.
 Snug without being tight, these socks don’t bunch up and feature a heel tab to further prevent sliding.

-Made with polyester, cotton, nylon and spandex, these are do a great job on the comfort front.
-It has a reinforced heel and toe, along with full cushion throughout.
+Made with polyester, cotton, nylon, and spandex, these do a great job on the comfort front.
+They have a reinforced heel and toe, along with full cushioning throughout.